ShivamTiwari05/self_kubernetes/EKS_setting_EKS_cluster.md

   --override-existing-serviceaccounts
 ```
 This will:
+a.
 Create a service account my-sa in the default namespace.
+b.
 Create an IAM role that trusts your OIDC provider.
+c.
 Attach the policy to allow S3 read access.

 Annotate the service account with the IAM role ARN.